There have been a couple of important and very pleasing developments with my music that I'd like to talk about.

 The work had a strange genesis.
 The energetic finale is based on a piece I composed for electric guitar, back in my rock band days, with the soothing slow movement coming next, and finally, I wrote the first movement – logical really!

 I’ve always been a fan of Craig’s playing and enjoyed the recordings he's made of some of my other works for guitar.
-I love his open mindedness when it comes to music, which is why I’m so delighted he’s going to be giving the premiere of my concerto.
+I love his open mindedness when it comes to music, which is why I’m so delighted he’s played the premiere of my concerto.

 Hal Leonard Corporation to publish 'Amazing Day'